VictoriaYotka/poll/README.md

 - **Data Visualization with Chart.js**: Poll results are visualized with responsive charts.
 - **JS Hooks**: JavaScript hooks are used for finer client-side interactivity.
 - **Phoenix PubSub for Broadcasts**: PubSub ensures that vote updates are broadcasted in real-time to all connected clients.
+- **Infinite Scroll**: The polling results and polls are dynamically loaded with infinite scroll.
+As the user scrolls, new poll items are fetched automatically, improving the user experience without page reloads.

 ## Prerequisites